Online Retail Sales Training

 • It will take too much time off the floor.
 Just 10 minutes is all you need per week.

-• It's not product specific.
-Retail sales training is about the soft skills of building rapport, engaging a shopper; regardless of product.
+• It's not product-specific.
+Retail sales training is about the soft skills of building rapport and engaging a shopper, regardless of product.
 It only adds to your existing knowledge base.

-• We've tried training before and it didn't work.
-Thats why you've taken pains to choose the best program and chosen the one that addresses every concern your staff has mentioned.
+• We've tried training before, and it didn't work.
+That's why you've taken pains to choose the best program that addresses every concern your staff has mentioned.

-• It will get rid of our trainer's job.
-Nope, this frees them up from teaching the content so they can focus on the mastery.
+• It will eliminate our trainer's job.
+Nope, this will free them from teaching the content so they can focus on mastery.

 • We have seasoned employees who aren’t computer-savvy.
-If they can login to their Facebook account or send email, they’ll be fine.
+They'll be fine if they can log in to their Facebook account or send an email.

-• Online is impersonal; my employees prefer to learn in-person.
-It isn’t either/or – you still need someone on the floor to make sure the learner is using what is taught, to answer their questions, and to encourage them to try new skills.
+• Online learning is impersonal; my employees prefer to learn in person.
+It isn’t either/or—you still need someone on the floor to make sure the learner is using what is taught, answer their questions, and encourage them to try new skills.

-Online retail sales training is a cheaper way to get more impact due to online’s scalability.
-It also will ensure a better use of employee training time and an improved customer service consistency among all associates at all locations.
+Due to its scalability, online retail sales training is a cheaper way to make an impact.
+It will also ensure better use of employee training time and improved customer service consistency among all associates at all locations.

 Train Your Team